Fire Fighter Driver Operator - EMT Required

-- Ordering, inventorying and issuance of safety equipment.
+Ordering, managing inventory, and issuance of safety equipment.

 Must meet below National Fire Protection Act (NFPA) essential job tasks:

-- Depending on the local jurisdiction, climbing six or more flights of stairs while wearing fire protective ensemble weighing at least 50 lb (22.6 kg) or more and carrying equipment/tools weighing an additional 20 to 40 lb (9 to 18 kg).
+Depending on the local jurisdiction, climbing six or more flights of stairs while wearing fire protective ensemble weighing at least 50 lbs.
+(22.6 kg) or more and carrying equipment/tools weighing an additional 20 to 40 lbs.
+(9 to 18 kg).

-- Searching, finding, and rescue-dragging or carrying victims ranging from newborns up to adults weighing over 200 lb (90 kg) to safety despite hazardous conditions and low visibility.
+Searching, finding, and rescue-dragging or carrying victims ranging from newborns up to adults weighing over 200 lbs.
+(90 kg) to safety despite hazardous conditions and low visibility.

-- Advancing water-filled hose lines up to 2 ½ inch (65 mm) in diameter from fire apparatus to occupancy [approximately 150 feet (50 m)], which can involve negotiating multiple flights of stairs, ladders, and other obstacles.
+Advancing water-filled hose lines up to 2 ½ inches (65 mm) in diameter from fire apparatus to occupancy [approximately 150 feet (50 m)], which can involve negotiating multiple flights of stairs, ladders, and other obstacles.